-As an authority in the industry, the Group fully utilises its strengths and closely monitors the property market situation under the pandemic.
-Through online press conferences on the property market, in-depth interviews, feature stories, instant responses and accurate analyses, the Group outlined trends in the property market.
+As an authority in the industry, the Group fully closely monitors the property market situation under market fluctuation.
+Through press conferences on the property market, in-depth interviews, feature stories, instant responses and accurate analyses, the Group outlined trends in the property market.
 It offered professional and valuable information to the market, helping the public to keep abreast of the property market.